Steven-Zheng1/URLImageQuiz/README.md

 /***************************************************************************

 Project:

-  Anime Character Guessing Game
+  URL image Guessing Game

 Description:

-  A random asortment of pictures of character will be displayed and the user will have to select/type(have not decided) the name of the character.
+  A random asortment of pictures will be displayed and the user will have to select the name of the image.

 -------------------------------------------------------------------------------
 Members: